 Worked example: invoice intake usually scores high on volume and low on reputational risk, which makes it a good fit for AI-assisted automation plus human review.
 Customer escalation handling often scores high on risk, approval sensitivity, and exception rate, which usually means narrower assistive workflows beat full autonomy.

-Reusable Artifact: Discovery Checklist for AI BPA
+Reusable Artifact: Production Trust Checklist

 Before selecting a vendor or approving a build, confirm that the workflow owner can answer these questions: